She’s the Dutch maestro Sterre-ing things up with the bat

 In late 2020, Sterre Kalis was nominated by the ICC for their women’s Associate cricketer of the decade award.
 Little wonder.
 Two years earlier, the classy Netherlands batter had set a world record for the highest individual score in a women’s T20 international – 126 not out in a clash with Germany.

-That record has since been broken by the likes of Meg Lanning and Alyssa Healy.
-It now stands with Bahrain’s Deepika Rasangika, who hit 161 not out against Saudi Arabia last March.
+That record has since been broken by the likes of Meg Lanning and Alyssa Healy, and it now stands with Argentina’s Lucia Taylor, who scored 169 against Chile in October 2023.
+But Kalis is still high on that list, 11th in fact.

 She is a versatile batter who bats in the top order in 50-over cricket – usually at three or four – and can open in T20 cricket.